MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/FHIR/FHIR-QueryFolding.md

 ## Finding folding patterns

-The FHIR Power Query connector will only be able to perform query folding if the Power Query expressions map to known search parameters as defined by the FHIR specification.
+The Power Query connector for FHIR will only be able to perform query folding if the Power Query expressions map to known search parameters as defined by the FHIR specification.
 If you're wondering if query folding is possible, we recommend that you consult the [FHIR specification](https://hl7.org/fhir).
 Each resource will list a set of search parameters towards the bottom of the specification page.
 You can also consult the [folding query patterns](FHIR-QueryFoldingPatterns.md) page for examples of how to write foldable Power Query Expressions for FHIR.

 ## Debugging query folding